Clement C.Y. Tham, BM BCh (Oxon), FCOphth (HK), FHKAM (Ophth)

-Chairman, Department of Ophthalmology and Visual Sciences, The Chinese University of Hong Kong (CUHK);
+Chairman, Department of Ophthalmology & Visual Sciences, The Chinese University of Hong Kong, Hong Kong, China

 Prof. Clement Tham graduated from Oxford Medical School in 1993, after receiving his first degree in the medical sciences at Cambridge University.
 He joined the Department of Ophthalmology & Visual Sciences of the CUHK in 2003.
 Prof. Tham was appointed Clinical Professor at CUHK in 2009, and then S.H.
 Ho Professor of Ophthalmology and Visual Sciences at CUHK in 2012.
 Prof. Tham became Honorary Chief-of-Service of Department of Ophthalmology & Visual Sciences at the Prince of Wales Hospital and Alice Ho Miu Ling Nethersole Hospital in 2010.
 In 2011, Prof. Tham was appointed Honorary Chief-of-Service at Hong Kong Eye Hospital.
 Prof. Tham was appointed as the Chairman of the Department of Ophthalmology & Visual Sciences of the CUHK in August 2015.